 When she hears the words “to better serve you,” Elizabeth Newcamp cringes.
 That’s because in travel, it often means the exact opposite.

-“It’s used to make bad news sound like something I want,” explains Newcamp, an event planner based in the Hague.
+“It’s used to make bad news sound like something I want,” says Newcamp, an event planner based in the Hague.
 “How does it better serve me that your phone menu has changed?
 Or how am I better served by a change to your baggage fees?”

 Airlines, car rental companies, cruise lines and hotels are serving up “to better serve you” with greater frequency.